-The I Corps rear guard was deployed to the north of Ētreux, in order to keep the Germans off the high ground between Wassigny, to the west of the Oise Canal, and Fesmy, just east of the road to Guise.
-The rear guard was expected to keep the Germans to the north of Ētreux until the 1st and 2nd Divisions were clear of this town and heading south towards Guise, which was expected to be during the course of 27th August.
+The I Corps rear guard was deployed to the north of Ētreux, to keep the Germans off the high ground between Wassigny, to the west of the Oise Canal, and Fesmy, just east of the road to Guise.
+The rear guard was expected to keep the Germans to the north of Ētreux until the 1st and 2nd Divisions were clear of this town and heading south towards Guise, expected to be during 27th August.

 The covering units for I Corps, all taken from the 1st Division, were 1st (Guards) Brigade as the rear-guard, 2nd Brigade posted to the west of the canal, in the area of Wassigny, and the 2nd Welch Regiment, from 3rd Brigade, with 46th Battery RFA, as a guard to the east.
 The 5th Cavalry Brigade was marching down the west bank of the Oise.

-With this cover, the Corps moved, with the 2nd Division leading the 1st Division, through Ētreux and on through Guise south-west down the east bank of the Oise River.
+With this cover, the Corps moved off, with the 2nd Division leading the 1st Division, through Ētreux and on through Guise, south-west down the east bank of the Oise River.

 Of the 4 battalions of 1st (Guards) Brigade; 1st Coldstream Guards, 1st Scots Guards, 1st Black Watch and 2nd Royal Munster Fusiliers, the Royal Munster Fusiliers were given the post of ultimate rear guard for the Corps.

-The Royal Munster Fusiliers bivouacked on the night of 26th/27th August at Fesmy, on the road that ran south east from the main Landrecies to Guise road.
-D Company of the battalion, commanded by Captain Simms, was positioned at the cross roads at a village called Hautrève.
-This village is called in all the main accounts Chapeau Rouge (and will be in this account from here on), although Chapeau Rouge is in fact a village some quarter of a mile west of the cross roads.
+The Royal Munster Fusiliers bivouacked on the night of 26th/27th August at Fesmy, on the road that ran south-east from the main Landrecies to Guise road.
+D Company of the battalion, commanded by Captain Simms, was positioned at the cross roads at a village named Hautrève.
+This village is called, in all the main accounts, Chapeau Rouge (and will be in this account from here on), although Chapeau Rouge is in fact a village some quarter of a mile west of the cross roads.

 1st Scots Guards lay in positions towards Wassigny on the west side of the canal.
 1st Coldstream Guards held positions on both sides of the canal, at the point where the road crossed the canal to the west bank and ran south for about 2 miles, before crossing back to the east bank at Étreux.